Digital-Preservation-Coalition/bit-list/content/entries/non-current-portable-solid-state-media/index.en.md

 ---
 id: xkyVQvkJVu
 title: Non-current Portable Solid State Media
-description: 'Materials saved to flash or other solid-state storage devices where the media is out of warranty and reader devices may no longer be supported or integrated easily into hardware infrastructure: typically, more than five years old.'
+description: "Materials saved to flash or other solid-state storage devices where the media is out of warranty and reader devices may no longer be supported or integrated easily into hardware infrastructure: typically, more than five years old."
-examples: USB sticks and pen drives; Flash storage in cameras and phones; certain types of portable hard disk.
+examples: USB sticks and pen drives; Flash storage in cameras and phones;
+  certain types of portable hard disk.
 categories:
   - Portable Media
 threats: